collaborativebioinformatics/F3CF/README.md

 The model jointly optimizes all available relations, sharing common embeddings across sites while keeping site-specific patient representations local.

-## Synthetic datsets
+## Implemented pipelines

-For implementation testing we generate patient-level data.
+Currently implemented pipelines include:

+- synthetic clinical and PRS data generation;
+- site-formatted patient–phenotype and genomic-summary relations;
+- federated collaborative factorization with NVIDIA FLARE; and

+Experimental or planned pipelines include:

+- allowing patient-level covariates (age, sex);
+- additional biomedical relations such as drug × patient, phenotype x omics, or phenotype ontology edges; and
+- source-ablation analyses for estimating the utility of external datasets.

+See [PIPELINES.md](PIPELINES.md) for implementation details and expected extensions.

-## Example F3CF using synthetic datasets
+## Synthetic datasets

-Here we show results from using out implementation on our synthetic datasets.
+Synthetic data are used to test federation, feature-space heterogeneity, and known injected relationships before applying the framework to real clinical data.

 ## Exploring the latent space

-F3CF learns a shared latent structure for globally aligned entities such as phenotypes, drugs, and genomic features, while patient representations remain local to each institution.

-This enables several forms of exploration:
+F3CF is intended to support several levels of exploration.

+**Patient-level exploration**
-* **Patient-level exploration** — a local patient representation can be queried against the shared model to identify associated phenotypes, genetic-risk features, and drugs without sharing the patient embedding across sites.
+A local patient representation can be compared with the shared model without sharing that patient representation across sites.
-* **Phenotype-level exploration** — examine which drugs, genomic features, and local patient profiles are most strongly associated with a phenotype.
-* **Drug-level exploration** — investigate which phenotypic or genomic patterns are associated with a drug or treatment response.
-* **Population-level exploration** — within each site, compare or cluster local patient representations relative to the globally learned latent structure.

-The latent space can also be projected into two or three dimensions for visualization, while relation-specific similarities are evaluated in the full learned space.

-## Exploring data source relationships
+**Phenotype-level exploration**
+Phenotypes can be examined in relation to other variables and genomic-risk features.

-Each source can be treated as a set of observations that contributes to the shared model.
+Data source relationshipss can be explored as each source can be treated as a set of observations that contributes to the shared model.
 Its contribution can then be assessed indirectly by measuring how the learned structure or downstream performance changes when the source is added, removed, or perturbed.

 For a data source $D_k$, its structural contribution can be measured by comparing models trained with and without that source: